 A good blog post is something that constantly needs work.
-This type of writing takes time to get it right!
+This type of writing takes time to get right!
 The headline needs to draw the reader in, then the flow of the content must keep the reader interested in the post.
 To create a nice flow of content, a blog post needs certain parts.
-These include headlines, images, hooks, links, content and a call to action.
+These include headlines, images, hooks, links, content, and a call-to-action.

 Many readers skip lengthy and boring headlines, so headlines need to grab the reader’s attention and keep it.
 There are three things to keep in mind when writing your headline: